AriFordsham/GHCWiki/backpack.md

 ```

-An external tool like Cabal may use this information to construct an entry in the installed package database for this unit.
+For example, Cabal will read the unit interface file and use this information to construct the final entry that will live in the installed package database.
+(It will also augment it with some information of its own, e.g. it's responsible for linking a library that contains all the objects, so it needs to put that information in; additionally information about external libraries and header files also are Cabal-sourced.)

 TODO Why can't GHC just write this information directly to the package database?
 In the current database design, an entry needs a lot more information, including Cabal-specific information (package name, version, homepage, etc.) which GHC knows nothing about.